ncwilson78/System-Prompt-Library/About/02 System prompts in education.md

+Integrating generative AI prompts into educational settings, especially at the university level, has the potential to address several significant issues while also introducing transformative possibilities and challenges.
+To harness the power of these systems effectively, educators should approach integration with thoughtful consideration of equity, accessibility, and true learning transformation.
+Here's a closer look at the critical insights and development strategies that can help make the most of generative AI in education:

 # The Role of System Prompts in the Design of Learning Technologies
 System prompts act as a structured guide for both the technology and the learner, facilitating interaction, engagement, and learning.
 Their roles can be broken down into several key aspects: